lursight/runem/CONTRIBUTING.md

 NOTE: `runem` will be run via `tox` on pre-push

+Alternatively, from the repo root run `./scripts/push_and_pr.sh` to push the current branch and create a PR (requires [GitHub CLI](https://cli.github.com/) `gh`).
+Use `--auto-merge` to enable auto-merge when required checks pass; that requires maintainer (or admin) role and the repo to have auto-merge enabled.

 ## Submit a pull request

 On github interface, click on `Pull Request` button.